 If we take social media as a case in point, there’s been a growing trend in using these channels to simply push out job advert after job advert, rather than using them as the engagement tools they were ultimately designed for.

-As my colleague Dan explains in his blog, following the rule of thirds which ensures social posts are a balance of promotional, shared and branded content will provide the engagement that’s profitable for your business.
+As we explain in our blog, following the rule of thirds which ensures social posts are a balance of promotional, shared and branded content will provide the engagement that’s profitable for your business.

 But just as Kenna shouldn’t have just talked at the team, you shouldn’t just speak to your audience online, you should listen as well.
 What are people saying in response to your posts?
 Are their comments that suggest you should be rethinking some of your candidate engagement strategies?
 Consider as well if there are one or two negative comments how you should react to these.
 Yes, there are the odd occasions were someone is simply trying to entice you into a public argument for the sake of it, but in amongst this there may be real concerns or queries that should be listened to and addressed.